Top of page

 Ola Belle Reed’s influence permeates both traditional and, increasingly, popular music in the United States.
 Her songs have appeared on albums by Marty Stuart, Tim O’Brien, and Del McCoury, and have inspired contemporary performers such as the Avett Brothers and Abigail Washburn.
 Her contributions were recognized in 1986, when she was awarded the National Heritage Fellowship–the nation’s highest honor for traditional artists–by the National Endowment for the Arts.
 A stroke fell upon Ola Belle in 1987, silencing her until August 16, 2002: the day of her passing.

-On September 9 and 10, 2015, the life, music, and legacy of Ola Belle Reed will be celebrated at the Library of Congress.
-Wednesday, September 9, at noon, friends and family will perform in her honor.
-These include David Reed, Hugh Campbell, and Danny Paisley, along with Paisley’s band, the Southern Grass.
-Henry Glassie, Cliff Murphy, and I will interview these musicians following the noon performance.
+On September 9 and 10, 2015, we celebrated the life, music, and legacy of Ola Belle Reed at the Library of Congress.
+Wednesday, September 9, at noon, friends and family performed in her honor.
+These included David Reed, Hugh Campbell, and Danny Paisley, along with Paisley’s band, the Southern Grass.
+Watch the video of the concert below.

 More about the symposium can be found here.